Wanda Ramey: Honors and awards

-Personal
+Personal life

 Ramey entered the broadcast world at a time when women were not often considered for serious reporting slots.
 Describing the young Ramey in San Francisco, TV personality Terrence O'Flaherty said "Miss Ramey, an intelligent and attractive young woman, is single and also very serious about her work."

 In 1958, Ramey married Richard "Dick" Queirolo (Q-Rolo), a sheet-metal contractor and artist.
 She assumed her husband's last name after marriage, but remained Wanda Ramey in her professional life, and that is how she was known nationally.
 They had a daughter, Kristi Queirolo Steadman (born 1962) of Novato, California married to Dan Steadman and son Richard Jr. (from a previous marriage of Richard Queirolo) of Highlands Ranch, Colorado.
 Queirolo developed an interest in the mechanics of his wife's career, and after their marriage developed a vocation as TV cameraman, often working with and for his wife.

 In 1963, Ramey was featured in a newspaper article titled "From Fashion Shows to Fires, Wanda Ramey Is KPIX's Woman-on-the-Beat".
 The article described Ramey as calm and reserved, petite and mild-mannered.... one of the few women in broadcasting who successfully manages to polish the rough corners off the hard news".
 It stated Ramey was chosen because of her flexibility and her ability to interview celebrities and political figures.

 Ramey died of cancer at her home in Greenbrae on August 15, 2009.
 Upon her death her family established a scholarship fund in her name (Wanda Ramey Scholarship in Communication) at Indiana State University.

 Longtime friend (and godmother of Ramey's daughter) Phyllis Diller said of Ramey: